-- 1. Remove any media such as USB keys or disks in the optical disk drives. - Insert a BIOS image CD into the DVD drive.
-You can also use USB media such as an HP DriveKey. - 3.
-Power off, then power on the computer.

-If no BIOS image CD or USB media is found, you are prompted to insert one and restart the computer.

-If a setup password has been established, the Caps Lock light illuminates and you are prompted for the password.

-4. Enter the setup password.

-If the computer starts from the boot media and successfully reprograms the ROM, three keyboard lights illuminate and a rising-tone series of beeps signals successful recovery.

-- 5. Remove the boot media and power off the computer. - 6.
+- 1. Remove any media such as USB flash drives or discs in the optical drives. - 2.
+Insert a BIOS image CD into the DVD drive.
+You can also use USB media such as an HP DriveKey. - Turn the computer off, and then turn it on. - If no BIOS image CD or USB media is found, you are prompted to insert one and restart the computer. - If a setup password has been established, the Caps Lock light turns on and you are prompted for the password. - Enter the setup password. - If the computer starts from the boot media and successfully reprograms the ROM, three keyboard lights turn on and a rising-tone series of beeps signals successful recovery. - 5.
+Remove the boot media and turn off the computer. - 6.
 Restart the computer.